Anne of Burgundy, Lady of Ravenstein

 Anne, Lady of Ravenstein, previously Anna van Borselen (circa 1435 – 14 January 1508), was the governess of Mary, suo jure Duchess of Burgundy, herself a member of the House of Valois-Burgundy as an illegitimate daughter of Philip III, Duke of Burgundy ("Philip the Good").

 Life

 Early life

-Anne was born around 1435 as one of the numerous illegitimate children of Philip III, Duke of Burgundy ("Philip the Good"; 1396–1467).
+Anne was born around 1435 as one of the numerous illegitimate children of Philip the Good, Duke of Burgundy.
 She had three older legitimate half-brothers and at least seventeen illegitimate half-siblings.
 Her mother was one of the duke's twenty-four documented mistresses, Jacqueline van Steenberghe, of whom not much else is known.
 Anne was acknowledged as the duke's child and raised in her father's court.

 First marriage

 In 1457, around the age of 22, Anne married Adriaan van Borselen, her father's chamberlain, a Dutch nobleman from Zeeland.
 Van Borselen had been knighted in 1426, and owned numerous manors on the island of Walcheren in Zeeland (Brigdamme, West-Souburg, Oost-Souburg, Sint-Laurens, Popkensburg, Koudekerke, Zoutelande, Kleverskerke, Grijpskerke, Meliskerke, and Ritthem).
 The couple lived in the one in West-Souburg, and had no children together.
 Around the time of her first wedding, Anne was put in charge of the education of her niece, Mary, daughter of her legitimate half-brother Charles I, Duke of Burgundy ("Charles the Bold"; 1433–1477).
 She appointed Jeanne de Clito to teach her.

 Anne and her husband founded villages and financed the construction of churches such as the ones in Sommelsdijk (1464) and Bruinisse (1466), working together with other landowners.
 She was also active in the impoldering and diking of salt marshes.
 In 1468, Adriaan van Borselen died and Anne inherited all of his possessions.